NaySoares/Done/README.md

  </section>

 ## Introdução
- Um simples app TO-DO List com foco em micro animações e simplicidade.
+ A simple to-do list app with a focus on micro animations and simplicity.

 ## Stack/libs
 - NextJs